ProNeverFake/SA_ROS_PKG/README.md

 $ source /opt/ros/foxy/setup.bash
 ```

-You may have noticed that it's possible to avoid doing this every time opening a terminal by adding this line into your system "~/.bashrc".
-If you do so, please check if you append the line for the ROS version that of your use.
+You may have noticed that it's possible to avoid doing this every time opening a terminal by **adding this line into your system "~/.bashrc"**.
+If you do so, please check if you append the line for **the ROS version that of your use**.
 (Remember this when transplant the project to a new ROS version, for example ROS 2 foxy)

 Don't forget to try the turtle example provided in ROS tutorial to validate your installation.
 ###### Install Moveit

-The path & motion planning parts of the packages are realized by moveit, which is the most widely used for robot manipulation.
+The path & motion planning parts of the packages are realized by **Moveit**, which is the most widely used for **robot manipulation**.
 And it cooperates well with ROS.

-You can install moveit ROS (binary) packages by execute the following line in your terminal:
+You can **install moveit ROS (binary) packages** by execute the following line in your terminal:

 ```console
 # here for ros noetic